-Whether you are a local, in Miami for a day, or staying overnight before a cruise, our downtown Miami guide will fill you in on everything you will need to explore Miami’s epicenter.
+Whether you are a local, in Miami for a day, or staying overnight before a cruise, our downtown Miami guide will fill you in on everything you need to explore Miami’s epicenter.

-If you have a planned trip to Miami this year, consider making downtown Miami your basecamp for exploring the city’s gems.
+If you have a planned trip to Miami this year, consider making downtown Miami your base for exploring the city’s gems.
 Need a little convincing?
 Check out our downtown Miami guide for uncovering all the best things to do and see in downtown Miami.

 This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
 Please read our full disclosure policy for more information.